Concurrent Content Major

 - TEP 448 Clinical Practice Seminar, 3 hours

 - TEP 450 ECCE: Clinical Practice, 9 hours.

 Important information about methods courses:

 - Each methods course includes a 30 hour preclinical placement in a local school setting assigned by the Department.
-The exception is UNI 210 Wellness for the Elementary Teacher, which does not require a preclinical placement.
+The exception is TEP 211 Wellness for Elementary Teachers, which does not require a preclinical placement.

 - Candidates may not take more than two methods courses during one semester.
-The exception is UNI 210 Wellness for the Elementary Teacher, which may be taken at any point in the program, including prior to admission to the program.
+The exception is TEP 211 Wellness for Elementary Teachers, which may be taken at any point in the program, including prior to admission to the program.

 - Candidates must have their TEP Faculty Adviser’s signature on the Special Approval in order to register for methods courses.

 - When the candidate completes the Special Approval for a methods course, s/he also completes a form to request the preclnical placement.

 - The Director of Clinical Practice determines preclinical placements based on these requests and availability.